Robert F. Kennedy’s son announces bid for Illinois governor

-CHICAGO (AP) — Chris Kennedy, son of the late Sen. Robert F. Kennedy, announced Wednesday he will run for Illinois governor in 2018, bringing the instant name recognition of his family’s political legacy to what’s expected to be a sharply contested race to unseat Republican Gov. Bruce Rauner.
+CHICAGO (AP) — Chris Kennedy, son of the late Sen. Robert F. Kennedy, announced Wednesday he will run for Illinois governor in 2018, bringing the instant name recognition of his family’s political legacy to what’s expected to be a sharply contested race.

-The Democratic businessman said Illinois is heading “in the wrong direction.”
+The Democratic businessman said Illinois is heading “in the wrong direction” under Republican.
+Gov. Bruce Rauner, who’s seeking re-election.
 In an email and video sent to supporters, he talked up history of service and said he wants to “restore the American dream to the people of this state.”

 “Today, I am announcing my run for Governor because I love Illinois, but we have never been in worse shape,” he said.
 “We don’t need incremental improvement — we need fundamental change in state government.”